EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 In the INSTALL.txt of the jOAI package above, it is recommended to download the Tomcat server container from [the official Tomcat webpage](http://tomcat.apache.org/).
 However, in most cases (and in case of Ubuntu version 12 and greater), you can use the pre-installed Tomcat package.
-The current version of tomcat is 7, but jOAI also runs within tomcat6, if that is what is on the system.
+The current version of tomcat is 7, but jOAI also runs within tomcat6, if that is what is on your system.
 ```sh
 sudo apt-get install tomcat7
 ```